Regenerative agriculture will be for farming what renewables has been for energy

 Metres deep and in every direction, soil is everywhere.
 Most people don't even think about it, but soil could be the next solution to climate change.

 Soil stores a massive amount of carbon, with about 3000 gigatonnes of carbon in the top 2 metres of soil.
-But in the last 200 years, modern farming has lost about 133 gigatonnes of this carbon back into the atmosphere.
+Soil carbon debt of 12,000 years of human land use — research article But in the last 200 years, modern farming has lost about 133 gigatonnes of this carbon back into the atmosphere.

 The theory is, if there used to be that much carbon in the ground, why can't we just recapture it and put it back where it belongs?
 The idea has made a lot of people very interested, not least farmers, whose crops depend on the soil.